technodesigner/Perspective4sl/Library/Readme.txt

 Perspective 3.0 library for Silverlight
 ---------------------------------------

-This file describes the solution and its new functionalities since the last offical release (2.0).
+This file describes the solution and its new functionalities since the last official release (2.0).

 General
 -------